tylerchan33/dora/README.md

 ### MVP
 - user is able to post a song/album
 - a feed that shows what songs/albums other user's have posted
+- a trending page with trending songs and albums
+- search function for songs and albums
+- editing and updating user profile
+-